as-ideas/TransformerTTS/README.md

 You can directly use [LJSpeech](https://keithito.com/LJ-Speech-Dataset/) to create the training dataset.

 #### Configuration
-* If training LJSpeech, or if unsure, simply use one of
+* If training on LJSpeech, or if unsure, simply use one of
     * ```config/wavernn``` to create models compatible with [WaveRNN](https://github.com/fatchord/WaveRNN)
     * ```config/melgan``` for models compatible with [MelGAN](https://github.com/seungwonpark/melgan)
 * **EDIT PATHS**: in `data_config.yaml` edit the paths to point at your dataset and log folders